AJGreaves/bootstrap-grid-demo/README.md

 </div>

 A website built to demonstrate how to use the bootstrap grid to structure the layout of a website.
 Providing visual examples of how the grid should be used and the power of its responsive column classes.
+Originally made as an demo site for my fellow Code Institue students on a conference call I hosted as lead student for the User Centric Frontend Development module within the Full Stack Software Development course.

 The goals of this website are:
 * To teach in a way that assumes only basic knowlege about html and css.